bhavyanshu/chatbase-php/README.md

   $cb = new Chatbase('YOUR_AGENT_API_KEY');
   ```

-- Loggin what User asked for
+- Logging what User asked for

   ```php
   //userMessage($user_id, $platform, $message = "", $intent = "", $not_handled = false, $feedback = false)